 In 1996, when I began writing, I made a promise to myself: if one day I would not feel those same emotions, curiosity, and will to always be on the look-out for new things, I would stop reviewing.

-Twenty-five years down the line, I have kept that promise.
+More than twenty-five years down the line, I have kept that promise.

 If you’re interested in keeping The Genesis Temple dream alive, from as little as 1€ per month, it would be much appreciated.
 Click here to take a look at my Patreon.

 I found this really interesting!
 I also got my start writing for other people in 2001 at a music website which is still going (I was slightly younger at the time, I didn’t write for it for long).
 I haven’t really thought about the specifics of how my background in music writing affects how I write about games so your points about album reviews vs game reviews were fascinating.
 I grew up reading games magazines rather than music magazines so in fact maybe I have brought a games point of view to music writing and then vice versa!